 Buenos Aires is Argentina’s capital city and the second largest city in South America.
 I was born and raised in Buenos Aires and put together this complete guide to the city, including useful information, tips and personal recommendations based on local knowledge.
 My Buenos Aires Travel Guide is aimed at travelers who want to experience the city as a local.

 Anything can happen in Buenos Aires.
-Sometimes everything is in complete chaos, and there are moments where the city is peaceful, people sit in cafés reading the newspaper as if time stood still.
+Sometimes it is completely chaotic, and there are moments where the city is peaceful, people sit in cafés reading the newspaper as if time stood still.
 Buenos Aires is electric but also melancholic.
 You wil love this city and you wil hate it too.
 Buenos Aires does not go unnoticed.

 Buenos Aires city (and Argentina) is commonly associated with tango, great steak and red wine.
 And it is true, but also Argentina’s capital city has so much more.
 Buenos Aires is not a city where you need to rush from one main attraction to the other to see them all.
 There are no top 5 museums or things to see.
 Visiting Buenos Aires is more about experiencing the different neighbourhoods, enjoying great food, the bars, the parks, the coffee, and just walk around.